cassidyk/whatcomesbeforealpha/Chapter 2.md

 * Restore the image file to another partition.
 * Write a script to update your bootloader to the new partition.
 What did you need to do to confirm the correct partition was booted?
 * Complete the above for Windows 7
+* Create a script that splits/joins adjacent partitions